 I once got shut out of my garage.
 My garage door opened for just about 20 inches then stopped.
 I couldn’t get my car out.
 It was quite frustrating!

 Garage doors fail.
+Nothing unusual.
 Sometimes, the garage door opens a little then stops.
 And sometimes, the door fails to open at all.

 The last time my garage door failed, I tried a lot of pretty effective fixes.
 So I wrote this article to document my experience and share with you some of the possible fixes when your garage door opens only a few inches then stops.